mobily-enterprises/js-interpreter/README.md

     const Interpreter = require('js-interpreter-npm')
     const acorn = require('js-interpreter-npm/acorn') // If you need acorn directly

- In the browser (as you would use js-interpreter straight):
+ In the browser (usage is identical to using js-interpreter directly):

     <script src="acorn.js"></script>
     <script src="interpreter.js"></script>